-Pursuant to a share exchange agreement dated June 14, 2017 between the Company and Scandium Investments LLC ("SIL"), the Company purchased SIL's 20% interest in EMC Australia in exchange for 57,371,565 common shares of SCY and an additional 1,459,080 common shares as a royalty adjustment payment.
+In June of 2017, the Company entered into a share exchange agreement with SIL for the purchase of SIL's 20% interest in EMC Australia in exchange for 57,371,565 common shares of SCY as well as an additional 1,459,080 common shares as a royalty adjustment payment.
 Closing of the purchase of the EMC Australia shares was subject to shareholder approval, which the Company obtained at a special meeting of shareholders held on September 11, 2017.
-The transaction subsequently closed on October 9, 2017, with SCY holding a 100% ownership interest in EMC Australia.
-Under the terms of the share exchange agreement, SIL was granted the right to nominate two individuals to the board of the Company for so long as SIL held at least 15% of SCY's issued and outstanding shares, and one director for so long as SIL held at least 5% but less than 15% of SCY's issued and outstanding shares.
+The transaction subsequently closed on October 9, 2017.
+Under the terms of the share purchase agreement, on closing SIL was granted the right to nominate two individuals to the board of the Company for so long as SIL held at least 15% of Scandium's issued and outstanding shares, and one director for so long as SIL held at least 5% but less than 15% of Scandium's issued and outstanding shares.
 Pursuant to the nomination rights, Peter Evensen and R. Christian Evensen were appointed as directors to the SCY Board on closing of the transaction.